ansys/pymechanical/doc/source/contributing.rst

     export PYMECHANICAL_PORT=<MECHANICAL Port> (default 10000)
     export PYMECHANICAL_IP=<MECHANICAL IP> (default 127.0.0.1)

-This tells ``ansys.mechanical.core`` to attempt to connect to the existing Mechanical service by default when the ``launch_mechanical`` function is used.
+The environment variables for your operating system tell PyMechanical to attempt to connect to the existing Mechanical service by default when you use the ``launch_mechanical`` method.

 Code style
 ----------
-PyMechanical follows PEP8 standard as outlined in the `PyAnsys Development Guide
+PyMechanical follows the PEP8 standard as outlined in the `PyAnsys Development Guide
 <https://dev.docs.pyansys.com>`_ and implements style checking using
 `pre-commit <https://pre-commit.com/>`_.